rdacomp/CollapseOS/kernel/README.md

 The asm code used in these parts is heavily dependent on what scas offers.
 I try to be as "low-tech" as possible because the implementation of the assembler to be implemented for the z80 will likely be more limited.
-For example, I try to avoid macros.
+For example, we don't use macros.

-One exception, however, is for the routine hooks (`SHELL_GETC` for example).
-At first, I wanted to assign a label to a const (`SHELL_GETC .equ aciaGetC` for example), but it turns out that scas doesn't support this (but it could: label addresses are known at compile time and thus can be consts (maybe at the cost of an extra pass though)).
-I went for macros instead, but that doesn't mean that the z80 assembler will need to support macros.
-It just need to support labels-as-consts.

 [scas]: https://github.com/KnightOS/scas